Information For Health Professionals

 And, of course, the people who fund the propaganda will be wanting to get in on the action.
 Hardly surprising, as whatever purpose might be claimed for e-cigarettes, they work orders of magnitude better than any current NRT whatever the purpose or function is defined as .

-At Q3 2011 the number of UK smokers who had switched to an e-cigarette was 4%, and by 2013 the proportion will be 6% or 7%.
+At Q3 2011 the number of UK smokers who had switched to an e-cigarette was 4%; by 2012 it was 6%; and by Q2 2013 the proportion is 8% or possibly a little higher.
 Already the action of smokers themselves has been several times more effective than NHS efforts in reducing the future death rate .

 Given the considerable cost of the NHS Stop Smoking Services to the taxpayer, not to mention the fact that virtually all patients will return to smoking , many people feel that consumer Harm Reduction offers a far better deal.
 It would also help if elements within the Department of Health did not appear to be acting with the pharmaceutical industry to remove their commercial rivals; especially since the rivals in question will indisputably save a vast number more lives.

-There is, naturally, opposition to the continued use of a tobacco product or a facsimile cigarette inhalation product.
-When such opposition can be shown to be baseless on health grounds, it must then be asked: is the desired result a reduction in smoking-related sickness and death – or is it, instead, the cessation of leisure use of mild stimulants and stress-relievers for some non-health related reason, such as idealogy or religious belief?
+There is, naturally, opposition to the continued use of a tobacco product, nicotine or something that looks like smoking.
+When such opposition can be shown to be baseless on health grounds, it must then be asked: is the desired result a reduction in smoking-related sickness and death – or is it, instead, the cessation of leisure use of mild stimulants and stress-relievers for some non-health related reason, such as ideology or religious belief?
 Or more likely, commercial reasons?

 A remarkable number of authors of medical papers condemning e-cigarettes turn out to have been funded by pharma corporates such as Pfizer, who strangely enough sell competing NRT products and drugs for treating sick smokers.